ricardovaltierra/Building-with-Backgrounds-and-Gradients/README.md

 * CSS3
 * Github
 <br>
-* building backgrounds with colors, images and gradients
+* building backgrounds with colors, images, and gradients
 * use of the box-model
-* allignment properties
+* alignment properties
 * positioning

 ## Getting Started